Terms Updated: Feb 15, 2022

 From time to time, You and NetActuate may execute Orders.
-All Orders will govern over any inconsistent terms and conditions in this Agreement.
-For clarification, each Order is a separate and distinct agreement between You and NetActuate, and incorporates all of the terms and conditions of this Agreement.
+For clarification, each Order is a separate and distinct agreement between You and NetActuate, and incorporates all the terms and conditions of this Agreement.

 1. Agreement Definitions

 1.1 “Auto Renew” or “Auto Renewal” is the process by which the Service Period of NetActuate Services is automatically extended for additional 1 (one)-year periods, unless otherwise stated on Your Service Order.